The Mass Gap Approach to QCD: NP renormalization of the massive gluon propagator

-Let us now perform the renormalization program for the full gluon propagator, presented in the relations (4.9) and (4.10).
-If the denominator in eq.~(4.9) has a pole at the point $q^2=M_g^2$, then one obtains
+Let us now perform the renormalization program for the full gluon propagator, presented in the relations (4.5) and (4.6).
+If the denominator in eq.~(4.5) may have a pole at the point $q^2=M_g^2$, then one obtains

 where